 TensorFlow

-Developed by Google, it’s a comprehensive ecosystem for building and deploying ML models, especially for large-scale applications.
+Google’s comprehensive ecosystem for building and deploying ML models, especially for large-scale applications.

 PyTorch